Perez, Cahill lead Pirates over Twins 6-2

 Cahill (1-2) permitted one run and two hits in six innings.
 The right-hander retired the Twins in order in five of his innings.

 It was Cahill’s longest outing since he also worked six innings for the Angels at Baltimore on May 10, 2019.
+It also was his first win for the Pirates after two rough starts that left him with a 9.69 ERA going into the game.

+“This guy’s a veteran guy — he understands how to pitch, he understands how to use his stuff,” Pirates manager Derek Shelton said.
+“Obviously today he had much better feel for his breaking ball and was able to execute it.”

 Minnesota lost for the 10th time in 12 games.
 Michael Pineda (1-1) allowed five runs, four earned, and six hits in 4 1/3 innings.
 Jake Cave had two of the Twins’ three hits.